tjmisko/tjmisko.github.io/_about/my-values.md

 We learn best by pushing against the boundaries and trying things that might (and probably will) fail.
 Play enables us to throw off constraints, question assumptions, and be creative.

 ### Groundedness
 The ultimate goal of work, society, the economy, etc. is to serve people and the planet.
-It's easy to get lost up in the clouds or down in the weeds when we're working.
+It's easy to get lost up in the clouds or down in the weeds when we're working hard on something.
 Keeping a clear focus on the goals of the work I'm doing and the tangible benefits that achieving those goals will confer ensures that I'm making a meaningful and impactful contribution in the world.